List of Asterix characters: Impedimenta

-In Serbian, she is Bombona, literally meaning "candy", but also something lovely and well-arranged.

-In Bulgarian, she is Душомоя (Dushomoya). "Душо моя" is a common pet name in Bulgaria used by husbands when addressing their wives (usually with older couples).
-Literally translates as "my soul".

-In Czech, she is Bledulína meaning "pale skinned", or Bonemína as well.

-In the new Scots translations, she is Boniquine meaning "beautiful woman".

 Cacofonix

 Cacofonix is the village bard.
 He is usually only a supporting character, but has a major part in the plots of some albums (see Asterix and the Normans, Asterix the Gladiator, Asterix and the Magic Carpet, The Mansions of the Gods, and Asterix and the Secret Weapon).
-He loves singing and playing his lyre, and jumps at every opportunity to do so.
-He also plays the bagpipes, drum and a Celtic trumpet resembling a boar called a Carnyx.
-While he can accompany traditional dances, and conducts a village band, his singing is atrocious.
-In Asterix and the Normans it is so unbearable that it teaches the ferocious Normans the meaning of fear.
-In later albums his music is so spectacularly horrible that it actually starts thunderstorms (even indoors), because of an old French saying that bad singing causes rain.
+He loves singing and jumps at every opportunity to do so.
+While adept at playing his lyre and other instruments, and seen as a good teacher to the kids, his singing is absolutely atrocious, with other characters only able to stomach a few seconds before demanding he be silent.
+In later albums beginning with Magic Carpet, his music is so spectacularly horrible that it actually starts thunderstorms (even indoors), because of an old French saying that bad singing causes rain.
 For his part, Cacofonix considers himself a genius and a superb singer, and he is angrily offended when people criticize his singing, to the point of dismissing them as barbarians.
-He is slightly effeminate, often seen smoothing back his hair and holding his head up high.
+In Asterix and the Normans, it is so unbearable that it teaches the ferocious Normans the meaning of fear.

 Some villagers go to extreme lengths to avoid hearing Cacofonix's music.
-Most notably, Fulliautomatix, the village smith, bangs him on the head at the merest hint of breaking into a song, and has destroyed his lyre on a number of occasions, at one point being called the "ancestor of music critics".
+Most notably, Fulliautomatix, the village smith, strikes him on the head at the merest hint of breaking into a song.
 As a running gag, Cacofonix is generally tied up and gagged during the banquet at the end of most albums to allow the other villagers to have a good time without having to keep him from singing.
-He is nonetheless well liked when not singing.
+He is nonetheless well-liked when not singing.

-In contrast to the villagers, some of the younger generations whom Cacofonix has met do appreciate his "talent": Justforkix (in Asterix and the Normans) actually encouraged Cacofonix to think seriously about moving to Lutetia where he claimed the bard's way with music would be enjoyed; Pepe (in Asterix in Spain) liked it because it reminded him of home (the goats bleating in his village); and Princess Orinjade (in Asterix and the Magic Carpet) expressed similar enthusiasm, though it was perhaps in gratitude for his music having saved her from being sacrificed.
+In contrast to the villagers, some of the younger generations whom Cacofonix has met do appreciate his "talent": Justforkix (in Asterix and the Normans) actually encouraged Cacofonix to think seriously about moving to Lutetia where he claimed the bard's way with music would be enjoyed.
 Similarly, the village youths express a liking for his unconventional music in Asterix and the Chieftain's Daughter.
+In Asterix and Caesar's Gift, it is revealed that he wrote "We Shall Overcome".